Last updated: June 20, 2026

 No. South Dakota does not have a state personal income tax, so it does not have a state EITC for individual income tax returns.

 Yes, if you meet federal IRS rules.
-Your credit depends on your earned income, filing status, qualifying children, investment income, and other rules.
+Your credit depends on earned income, filing status, qualifying children, investment income, and other rules.

 Yes.
 You must file a federal tax return to claim EITC, even if your income is low enough that you are not otherwise required to file.

-Can I claim child care costs on my taxes?
+Can I claim child care costs?

-Where can I get free tax help in South Dakota?
+Where can I get free tax help?

 Start with IRS Free File for online filing or the IRS VITA/TCE locator for free in-person help.
 You can also call 211 for local tax-prep referrals.